NIGHTTIME DRIVING REQUIREMENT

 FOR LEVEL 2 GRADUATED LICENSE

-Senate Bill 192 (S-2) as referred to second committee
+Senate Bill 192 (S-2) as reported from committee

 Sponsor: Sen. Roger Victory

 Complete to 6-11-19

 Senate Bill 192 would amend the Michigan Vehicle Code to specify that the nighttime driving hours requirement for the issuance of a Level 2 graduated license would not apply to a person who had been issued a graduated driver license that allows only daylight driving as provided in R 257.3 of the Michigan Administrative Code (see Background, below).

 Senate Bill 193 would amend the Driver Education Provider and Instructor Act to specify that the nighttime driving hours requirement for a student’s admission into a Segment 2 curriculum driver education course would not apply to a person who had been issued a graduated driver license that allows only daylight driving as provided in R 257.3 of the Michigan Administrative Code (see Background, below).

 Senate Bill 193 is tie-barred to SB 192, meaning that it could not take effect unless SB 192 were also enacted.

 R 257.3 of the Michigan Administrative Code specifies that a restricted driver’s license permitting daylight driving only may be issued if an applicant or licensee submits a statement from an ophthalmologist or optometrist stating either of the following:

 · The applicant has visual acuity less than 20/50 to and including 20/70 with no recognizable progressive abnormalities affecting vision.

 · The applicant has visual acuity less than 20/50 to and including 20/60 with recognizable abnormalities affecting vision.